Subscribe to our weekly e-newsletter Newsbite for updates on our regular program of courses, events and writing groups.

 Monday Night Children’s Writers

-We are a dynamic and supportive group of published and aspiring writers of all genres in the kids’ lit spectrum.
-We provide a safe space for constructive critiquing, share tips and strategies, information and resources re writing and publishing.
+A dynamic and supportive group of published and aspiring writers of all genres in the kids’ lit spectrum.
+We provide a safe space for constructive critiquing, share tips, strategies, information and resources re writing and publishing.
 We celebrate group members’ successes and provide support against setbacks.
+Our group purpose is to provide a supportive, productive and constructive environment for writers to develop their work towards the goal of publication and to enhance and guide each other’s understanding and skills in the craft of writing.

 Writing NSW